NikoyanGar/ApiGatewayBenchmarks/README.md

 Outputs:
 - Console summary
-- JSON summary exported to k6/summary.json (compose profile sets K6_SUMMARY_EXPORT)
+- JSON summary exported to k6/summary.json (via K6_SUMMARY_EXPORT)

+## Running k6 Outside Compose

+Use host URLs and pass environment variables:

 ## Fair Comparison

-- All services use equalized container resources (cpus: 1, mem_limit: 512m in docker-compose.yml).
+- All services use equalized container resources (cpus: "1.0", mem_limit: 512m in docker-compose.yml).
 - Scenarios are strictly sequential to avoid cross-interference.
-- Backend returns a small JSON payload; keep it stateless and avoid external I/O.
+- Backend returns a tiny JSON payload to minimize downstream variability.

 ## Troubleshooting

-- 308 redirects in containers:
-  - HTTPS redirection is disabled when ASPNETCORE_ENVIRONMENT=Docker to avoid TLS issues.
-- Gateway routing not hit:
+- Desired rate not reached / dropped iterations:
-  - Ocelot: UseOcelot is placed after MapSwaggerUI and MapControllers so Swagger works.
-  - Verify OcelotGateway/ocelot.json is copied to output (csproj uses <Content Update="ocelot.json" ...>).
+  - Increase MAX_VUS (and possibly PRE_VUS) until k6 sustains the target RPS.
 - Running k6 locally against containers:
   - Use host.docker.internal instead of localhost for gateway URLs.
-- Desired rate not reached:
+- Ocelot routing not hit:
-  - Increase MAX_VUS and possibly PRE_VUS until k6 sustains the target RPS.
+  - Ensure ocelot.json is included in publish output; in this repo it is copied by default.
+- NodeGateway image fails on npm ci (missing lockfile):
+  - Generate lockfile once in NodeGateway folder:
+    - PowerShell (temporary):
+      - Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass -Force
+      - npm install
+    - Or without changing policy:
+      - cmd /c "npm install"
+      - or "C:\Program Files\nodejs\npm.cmd" install
+    - Commit NodeGateway/package-lock.json, then rebuild:
+      - docker compose build node-gateway --no-cache
+  - Alternatively, switch the Dockerfile install step to npm install (non-deterministic) if a lockfile is not desired.

 ## Useful Commands

-- Build and run: docker compose up --build -d
+- Build and run all:
-- Tail logs: docker compose logs -f
-- Re-run k6 only: docker compose --profile bench run --rm k6
-- Stop all: docker compose down -v

-## Notes

-- .NET 9 minimal hosting model is used across projects.
-- Swagger UI is enabled in Development and Docker environments for all services.
-- YARP route is configured via appsettings.json; Ocelot via ocelot.json